SilverGull/kirby-testing/README.md

 # kirby-dropdown-bug
-Reproduction reproduction of bug in dropdown component in Kirby design system
+Reproduction of bug in dropdown component in Kirby design system